CORPORATE SOCIAL RESPONSIBILITY

 PHILANTHROPY & COMMUNITY

-Temple St. Clair is devoted to supporting community, the arts and to addressing global issues close to our heart.
+Temple St. Clair is devoted to supporting community, conservation, the arts and to addressing global issues close to our heart.

 Temple currently serves on the Advisory Board of the Big Life Foundation dedicated to preserving wildlife and lands in the Amboseli-Tsavo-Kilimanjaro ecosystem of East Africa.
 We also support Lion Guardians, working with the Maasai tribes in Kenya to protect lions.
 Temple has been a spokesperson and advocate for coral conservation through the Too Precious to Wear Campaign, which targeted the destructive use of coral in the jewelry industry.
 Nearer to home in New York City, we focus our support on SAFH, an East Village organization that has provided food and assistance to the homeless for over 30 years; we have been dedicated to sustaining their mission for the last two decades.